Bardreamaster/SilenceMountain/zh/_posts/git_tutorial.md

 # multiple category is not supported
 category: auto generated
 # multiple tag entries are possible
-tags: [jekyll, example post]
+tags: [git, develop, coding]
 # thumbnail image for post
-img: ":post_pic1.jpg"
+img: ""
 # disable comments on this page
 comments_disable: true